-The student must number the items in order from one to five, with the one showing where the energy starts and each number going around the circle consecutively to show the chain of events.
-Key points the student will learn include:
+Kids can test their knowledge of a simple food chain by numbering each resource, plant, or animal in the correct order for this food chain worksheet with answer key.
+Students are asked to number the items in order from one to five, with one showing where the energy starts and each number going around the circle consecutively to show the chain of events.

 - The food chain starts with producers, such as plants.

 - Consumers eat the producers or other consumers.

 - Decomposers take care of the consumers after they die, fertilizing the land.

 Marine Food Web Cut and Paste Worksheet

 Upper elementary kids in grades three, four, or five who have progressed from basic food chains to more complex food webs can complete this marine food web worksheet with answer key.
 Students have to cut out six images of food web elements and paste them in the correct spot on the blank food web.
 In this food web, the arrows point to what a plant or animal is consumed by.

 You can extend the activity by asking kids to find, cut, and glue images of other marine animals and plants to the worksheet, then draw arrows showing their food chains.
 This worksheet helps kids learn: